 Remove the plastic popper that is supposed to pop out when the turkey is done.
 It is better and more accurate to take the temperature of the turkey with a meat thermometer.
 The temperature should read 165 degrees F. in the thigh of the turkey.

 Covering a turkey for the majority of the cooking time will prevent the skin from burning.
 I usually use foil to cover the turkey but the past few times that I made roast turkey, I used a cheesecloth drenched in olive oil with great results.
 You can baste right over the cheesecloth and the turkey absorbs it easily.
 You remove the cheesecloth for about the last hour of cooking so the skin can crisp up.

 This photo is my first attempt at using a cheesecloth, I may have overdone the cheesecloth a bit.
 It’s okay if the cheesecloth isn’t perfect, it will still do its job.

 Turns out you can easily make infused olive oil in just a few minutes.
-Place the olive oil in a small bowl and added crushed garlic to it.
+Place the olive oil in a small bowl and add crushed garlic to it.
 Let it sit out for a few minutes and let the oil absorb the garlic.
-Then, put the oil and garlic into a small saucepan and turned the heat to medium.
+Then, put the oil and garlic into a small saucepan and turn the heat to medium.
 I brought it to a slight simmer, stirred it around, then turned off the heat.
 It simmered for about 5 minutes then I let it cool completely before soaking the cheesecloth.
-I used about 1 cup of olive oil and about 5 cloves of garlic…yes I like garlic.
+I used about 1 cup of olive oil and about 5 cloves of garlic…yes, I like garlic.